Laika-Beats/Homework6/README.md

 A.) Enter city name in the search field or choose one of the saved cities.

-B.) Cities you search will be saved and added to the list so you can quickly click and see the data again.
+B.) Cities you search will be saved (via localStorage) and added to the list so you can quickly click and see the data again.

 ***************